Pixel

-The Roseland motorcycle accident attorneys of Brach Eichler Injury Lawyers are here to help if you were injured in a collision.
+A Roseland motorcycle accident lawyer from Brach Eichler Injury Lawyers are here to help if you were injured in a collision.
 Motorcycle accidents often result in serious injuries due to riders not having the same safety features protecting them as other vehicle drivers and passengers.
 There are no metal frames, crumple zones, airbags, or seat belts to lessen the impact of a collision.
+As a result, motorcycle riders face a higher risk of severe injury compared to occupants of other vehicles.

 Common Injuries Caused by Motorcycle Accidents

-Some of the most common and serious injuries suffered by riders in motorcycle accidents include:
+Some of the most common and serious injuries sustained by motorcycle accident victims and injured motorcyclists include:

-- Traumatic Brain Injuries: TBIs result from the brain striking the inside of the skull after an impact to the head or from a penetrating injury.
-In severe cases, these injuries can cause permanent cognitive and physical disability.
+• Traumatic Brain Injuries: TBIs result from the brain striking the inside of the skull after an impact to the head or from a penetrating injury.
+In severe cases, these injuries can cause permanent cognitive and physical disability and may lead to long term disability, affecting a victim’s ability to work and live independently.
 While motorcycle helmets can’t completely protect against TBIs, they help and are required for all riders under NJ Revised Statutes Section 39:3-76.7.

-- Spinal Cord Injuries: SCIs are caused by damage to the nerves running along the spinal column.
-These injuries can range from chronic back pain or tingling in the extremities to partial or complete paralysis.
+• Spinal Cord Injuries: SCIs are caused by damage to the nerves running along the spinal column.
+These injuries can range from chronic back pain or tingling in the extremities to partial or complete paralysis, and may also result in long term disability.

-- Internal Organ Damage: Colliding with vehicles, fixed objects, and the pavement can cause severe internal injuries, such as ruptured organs, that require immediate medical attention.
+• Internal Organ Damage: Colliding with vehicles, fixed objects, and the pavement can cause severe internal injuries, such as ruptured organs, that require immediate and ongoing medical treatment.
 Sometimes, these injuries may not immediately exhibit symptoms, causing riders to initially believe they are fine.

 Fault-Based Insurance Claims